FIXTradingCommunity/orchestra-metamodel/README.md

 ### Source Schema
 The XML schema upon which this project is based is in project [fix-orchestra](https://github.com/FIXTradingCommunity/fix-orchestra).

-The initial implementation was updated for Orchestra Version 1.0 Release Candidate 5.
+The current implementation is conformant to Orchestra Version 1.0 Technical Standard.

 ### Eclipse Modeling Project
 The only prerequisite to use this project is installation of Eclipse Modeling Framework and XML Schema plug-ins for Eclipse.